HubSpot/hubspot-api-php/sample-apps/search-results-iterating-app/README.md

-# HubSpot-php sample OAuth 2.0 app
+# HubSpot-python sample Search Results Iterating app

 This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the functionality of [OAuth API](https://developers.hubspot.com/docs-beta/working-with-oauth) endpoints and their related actions.